epoirierIRD/Chlorophyll-Fluorometer/README.md

 For a detailed list of components with the references, please refer to the [Components List](hardware/components.md).

-## Construction of the fluorimeter
+## Construction of the fluorometer

 ### Prerequisites